SydneySchiller/Tactical-Pathplanning-in-Starcraft-II/docs/im.md

 # **Influence Map Information**

-### ToDo:
-- Add update frequency (right now it simply updates on step, but this is too often)
-- Make sure enemy influence is negative and works with enemy + ally interactions
-- Abstract functions to a non sc2 api dependent format

 ### General Information

 ##### Influence Maps

     enum InfluenceType { ground = 0, air = 1, general = 3 };
-There are currently 3 Influence map types: ground, air, and general.
+There are 3 Influence map types: ground, air, and general.
 The General Influence map is currently the most functional.
 It is defined as:

     floatVector general_IM = floatVector(500, std::vector<float>(500, 0.0));